|Frequently Asked Questions|

 Tower: traditional style three-story residence hall with inside hallways.
 Tower houses 120 students on 2nd and 3rd floor.
 Floors are co-ed, with single gender rooms and rooms are accessible through the inside hallway.
 Each room is conjoined with another room with a Jack and Jill bathroom in between.

 What do I need to turn in to reserve my space?

 Complete the housing application on line, pay the $150 room deposit fee, register for classes to a minimum of 12 credits and set up a payment plan if unable to pay the cost in full.

 Is my deposit refundable?

-If you improperly check-out (leave without us knowing, not returning the key, not following the check-out protocol), leave mid-semester, and/or are removed from housing, your deposit will NOT be refunded.
-If there are damages to your room and/or you leave your room dirty, you will be charged and that charge will be deducted from your housing deposit (i.e. room was left dirty, you got charged $25, you will receive $75 back).
+· If there are damages to your room and/or you leave your room dirty, you will be charged and that charge will be deducted from your housing deposit (i.e. room was left dirty, you got charged $25, and you will receive $75 back).
 If the damages are higher than $100 you will not receive your deposit and will receive a bill from us.

 Where can I get my immunization records?

 Most students will already have their own immunization records.
 If you do not, your physician and/or high school.